Mechanical-Advantage/AdvantageScope/docs/docs/more-features/advantagescope-lite.md

 # 💡 AdvantageScope Lite

 :::warning
 AdvantageScope Lite is only available in the 2027 (v27.x) releases of AdvantageScope on the SystemCore control system.
-An [unofficial distribution](/overview/installation#unofficial-distributions) is available for use on the REV Control Hub, but is not supported by the AdvantageScope/WPILib developers.
+An [unofficial distribution](/overview/installation#unofficial-distributions) is available for use on the existing FTC control system, but is not supported by the AdvantageScope/WPILib developers.
 :::

 AdvantageScope Lite is an upcoming browser-based version of AdvantageScope accessible from the SystemCore web interface and intended for on-robot development.
 Most features of the AdvantageScope desktop app are included in AdvantageScope Lite, with the following **omissions**: